zabetak/hive-postgres-metastore/README.md

 | tpcds30tb_metastore_3_1_3000 | tpcds_bin_partitioned_orc_30000 |

-If you need to use the current dumps with a more recent version of Hive then after creating and starting the Postgres container you can use the [schematool](https://cwiki.apache.org/confluence/display/Hive/Hive+Schema+Tool) to upgrade the metastore:
+If you need to use the current dumps with a more recent version of Hive then there are two options.

+### Option A

+After creating and starting the Postgres container you can use the [schematool](https://cwiki.apache.org/confluence/display/Hive/Hive+Schema+Tool) to upgrade the metastore:

     schematool -dbType postgres -upgradeSchemaFrom 3.1.3000 -driver org.postgresql.Driver -url jdbc:postgresql://localhost:5432/metastore -userName hive -passWord hive

+### Option B

+Use the respective environment variables when you start the docker container:
+`-e UPGRADE=true UPGRADE_FROM=3.1.3000 UPGRADE_TO=4.0.0`

+By default the upgrade to version `4.0.0` is activated but you can disable by setting `UPGRADE=false`.

+Note that eventually this option for upgrading the metastore may be be removed in favor of `schemaTool`.